 LSC offers long term disability to all full-time employees.
 When an employee's absence due to personal injury or illness (not due to the personal injury or illness of a dependent) exceeds the employee's accrued sick leave, accumulated compensatory time, vacation, and short term disability the employee may apply for long-term disability benefits.
 Benefits are monthly payments of 60% of the employee's salary, up to a maximum of $6,000 in monthly benefits.

 Full-time employees who are required to appear for jury duty, or to testify in court proceedings to which the employee is not a party, are allowed to be released from their normal duties, as necessary, with no loss of salary and no reduction in leave.
-The employee must submit a copy of the jury duty documentation to his/her immediate supervisor.
+The employee must submit a copy of the jury duty documentation and the Return to Work Certificate stamped by the court to his/her immediate supervisor.

 All regular full-time employees may accrued use sick leave for personal business leave.
 Personal time accrued depends on the employee's length of service.
 Faculty should give sufficient notice of such leave to provide adequate class coverage.
 Personal leave is charged against sick leave and may only be taken if an equal amount of sick leave has accrued.